-During crash tests with dummies or airbags, non-contact measurements are needed to avoid distorted measuring results and to measure data quickly.
-Thus, optical 3D metrology would be an ideal tool, rather than conventional measuring systems like strain gauges.
-GOM outlines the benefits of point-based and full-field measuring 3D cameras 3D cameras that help improve displacement analyses and passive safety.
+During crash tests with dummies or airbags, non-contact measurements are needed to avoid distorted measuring results and measure data quickly.
+Thus, optical 3D metrology would be an ideal tool rather than conventional measuring systems like strain gauges.
+GOM outlines the benefits of point-based and full-field measuring 3D cameras that help improve displacement analysis and passive safety.

-Non-Contact Measuring of Displacements The optical sensors of the ARAMIS 3D Camera provide data of part and component geometries as well as of three-dimensional displacements and deformations.
-Static and dynamic deformations are determined on the basis of individual points as well as on entire surfaces.
-With this measurement data, safety and function of parts can be evaluated and simulation and design processes can be optimized.
+The optical sensors of the ARAMIS 3D Camera provide data of part and component geometries as well as of three-dimensional displacements and deformations.
+Static and dynamic deformations are determined based on individual points as well as on entire surfaces.
+With this measurement data, the safety and function of parts can be evaluated, and simulation and design processes can be optimized.
 The most interesting aspect for test engineers is how parts and components react during crash and impact tests – this is the only way to guarantee the safety of occupants and pedestrians.
 Therefore, a precise analysis of the dynamic behavior of individual parts and components is necessary.
 For this, point-based as well as full-field measurement techniques are provided.
-The camera is applied not only in crash and impact tests but also in wind tunnel tests, chassis and engine test stands, in vibration and oscillation analysis as well as in doors, bonnet and closures testing.
+The camera is applied in crash and impact tests, wind tunnel tests, chassis and engine tests, vibration and oscillation analysis, and indoors, bonnet & closures testing.

 The study focuses on understanding the displacements of the tube assembly throughout a specified load cycle.
-The locations of interest as specified by the customer and were quantified in X, Y, Z and 6DoF (6 Degrees of Freedom) motion in 3D space.
+As specified by the customer, the locations of interest were quantified in X, Y, Z, and 6DoF (6 Degrees of Freedom) motion in 3D space.

-The ability to easily determine the relationship between different components is one of Aramis/Pontos’ easiest and best features.
-Aramis/Pontos can easily reference any region on the part and measure any and all displacements relative to a specified body.
-Six degree of freedom measurements work similarly where a component is isolated relative to another and the directional displacement and angular change of the rigid body in 3D space is measured.
+The ability to easily determine the relationship between different components is one of ARAMIS/Pontos’ easiest and best features.
+ARAMIS/Pontos can easily reference any region on the part and measure any and all displacements relative to a specified body.
+Six degrees of freedom measurements work similarly where a component is isolated relative to another, while the directional displacement and angular change of the rigid body in 3D space are measured.